expressjs/morgan/README.md

 The given `header` of the response.

-##### :response-time
+##### :response-time[digits]

 The time between the request coming into `morgan` and when the response headers are written, in milliseconds.

+The `digits` argument is a number that specifies the number of digits to include on the number, defaulting to `3`, which provides microsecond percision.

 ##### :status